Sherman5A/usw-pop-coursework-2/report/writing/report.md

 Should the service require any external APIs.
 These could be tracking APIs offered by various airports, or apis offered by the FIA (British equivalent) to ensure that planes are correctly en route.
-Then the implementation of contact testing can ensure that updates to API returns and interfaces are quickly recognised and corrected.
+Then the implementation of contract testing can ensure that updates to API returns and interfaces are quickly recognised and corrected.
 To ensure that the service does not suffer for too long.

 End to end user testing.

 # Manual Testing

 # References